-The birds no longer sing, and the herbs no longer grow.
+The birds no longer sing.
 The fish no longer swim in rivers that have turned a murky brown.
 The animals do not roam, and the cows are sometimes found dead.

 The people in this northern Myanmar forest have lost a way of life that goes back generations.
 But if they complain, they, too, face the threat of death.

 This forest is the source of several key metallic elements known as rare earths, often called the vitamins of the modern world.
 Rare earths now reach into the lives of almost everyone on the planet, turning up in everything from hard drives and cellphones to elevators and trains.
 They are especially vital to the fast-growing field of green energy, feeding wind turbines and Tesla engines.
 And they end up in the supply chains of some of the most prominent companies in the world, including General Motors, Volkswagen, Mercedes, Tesla and Apple.

 But an AP investigation has found that their universal use hides a dirty open secret in the industry: Their cost is environmental destruction, the theft of land from villagers and the funneling of money to brutal militias, including at least one linked to Myanmar’s secretive military government.
 And as demand soars for rare earths along with green energy, the abuses are likely to grow.